-Hello, My name is Mcus and this is my first ever guide, and this site's first ever Morphling guide (so please be gentle!)
+Hello, My name is coos and this is my first ever guide, and this site's first ever Morphling guide (so please be gentle!)

 Morphling is my favorite hero and in my opinion is one of the hardest carries in-game.
 He relies heavily on items, so if your last hitting isn't up to snuff then I really can't recommend Morphling as a hero for you.
 He is also a hero who requires a lot of practice to play well, so don't be too disheartened if your first few games don't go too well!

-Also, to those who say that I copied the recommended, this guide was originally written BEFORE the recommended item builds were implemented, so put that in your Pipe of Insight.
+Also, to those who say that I copied the recommended, this guide was originally written BEFORE the recommended item builds were implemented, so put that in your Pipe of Insight and smoke it.

 Morphling's abilities are very important and completely define the Morphling himself.
 He has (probably) the most escape mechanisms of all the heroes with a total of 3/4 (I'm counting morph as 1 skill here).